Prework is the first semester of the bootcamp. The class time is the second semester.

 As part of your prework emails, you should have received an email inviting you Slack, an instant messaging service.
 We use Slack at the bootcamp as our main method of communication.

 Follow the instructions included in that email, and sign up for the service.
 Feel free to look around and say hi!
-We'll tell you more about the service during your first meeting with the instructors.
+We'll tell you more about the service during class.

 Pro Dev Prework